-Three column blocks found on Elephantine island inscribed for Thutmosis IV were reused by Ramses who respected the cartouches of his predecessor while having himself added to them.
-The colour which remains on the column is one of its finest features.
+Three column blocks found on Elephantine Island inscribed for Thutmosis IV were reused by Ramses who respected the cartouches of his predecessor while having himself added to them.
+The color which remains on the column is one of its finest features.

-In the next part the reader is presented with Ramses family on the monuments and represented in the exhibition including the exceptional canopic stopper of the image of the kings mother Tuya , found in her tomb in the Valley of queens in 1972.
-The Karnak clepsydra (a water clock), of Amenhotep III found in pieces in the water logged cachette near the seventh pylon at that complex is a rare instrument to keep the time at night and a copy of an older clock produced during the opening of the 18th Dynasty some 300 years earlier.
+In the next part, the reader is presented with Ramses family on the monuments and represented in the exhibition including the exceptional canopic stopper of the image of the king's mother Tuya , found in her tomb in the Valley of queens in 1972.
+The Karnak clepsydra (a water clock), of Amenhotep III found in pieces in the water-logged cachet near the seventh pylon at that complex, is a rare instrument to keep the time at night and a copy of an older clock produced during the opening of the 18th Dynasty some 300 years earlier.

-A series of decorative tiles follow, though not hugely impressive they possess great fluidity of line and colour, which when installed in the original rooms of the kings palace must have left the viewer very much impressed by their sumptuous presentation.
+A series of decorative tiles follow, though not hugely impressive they possess great fluidity of line and color, which when installed in the original rooms of the king's palace must have left the viewer very much impressed by their sumptuous presentation.

 In 1906 during the building of a railroad at ancient Bubastis (Zigzag), excavators discovered two caches of treasure created during the time of Ramses and his heirs.
 This treasure included beautiful bracelets, gold and silver vessels and precious ornaments with perhaps the lapis lazuli and gold bracelets of Ramses being among the best known or the silver jug with a goat handle both among the pieces presented in the exhibition.